Guideline Related to Bank of Canada Oversight Activities Under the Payment Clearing and Settlement Act

 Under the guidance and oversight of the Bank, FMIs and their participants are responsible for operating their systems in a safe, sound and efficient manner and for determining how they will meet the applicable standards set by the Bank.
 While the FMI itself is ultimately responsible for managing its risks, the Bank, as overseer, is responsible for conducting consistent and effective oversight of FMIs and validating the adequacy of their risk-management practices.

-It is important that the Bank’s oversight policies are clear and well articulated.
+It is important that the Bank’s oversight policies are clear and well-articulated.
 To promote transparency to FMIs, their participants and the public, the Bank publishes information and research pertaining to FMIs on its website.
-The Bank also publishes an annual oversight report (Oversight Activities under the Payment Clearing and Settlement Act) on its website to provide transparency and accountability for the Bank’s oversight views and activities.
-The report summarizes the Bank’s main views with respect to oversight and systemically important FMIs.
+The Bank also publishes an annual oversight report on its website to provide transparency and accountability for the Bank’s oversight views and activities.
+The report summarizes the Bank’s main views with respect to oversight and designated FMIs.
 The report includes information about the Bank’s activities and key developments over the course of the year in respect of each designated FMI and other financial market infrastructures, as well as Canadian and international initiatives relevant to Bank oversight.

 3.2 Responsibilities of Designated FMIs

-Designated FMIs must meet a number of responsibilities to satisfy the Bank that they are adequately managing systemic risk.
+Designated FMIs must meet a number of responsibilities to satisfy the Bank that they are adequately managing systemic risk for systemically important FMIs, and payments system risk for prominent payment systems.
 In particular, FMIs are required to maintain appropriate risk-management practices and to provide the Bank with all the information necessary for it to assess whether the FMI is operating in a safe and efficient manner.
 The Bank may enter into a legal agreement with designated FMIs to formalize and clearly articulate its expectations regarding the Bank’s oversight activities and the FMI’s responsibilities to the Bank.

 (i) Observe applicable risk-management standards

-The Bank requires that all designated FMIs observe the Principles for Financial Market Infrastructures (the Principles), which are international standards related to the risk management, efficiency and transparency of systemically important FMIs developed jointly by the Committee on Payment and Settlement Systems (CPSS) and the Technical Committee of the International Organization of Securities Commissions (IOSCO).
-Here, we summarize the 24 principles into 10 broad requirements that work together to promote the safety and efficiency and of FMIs.
+The Bank requires that all FMIs designated as systemically important observe the Bank of Canada risk-management standards and associated guidance.
+These standards fully incorporate the Principles and Key Considerations articulated in the Principles for Financial Market Infrastructures (PFMIs), which are international standards related to the risk management, efficiency and transparency of systemically important FMIs developed jointly by the Committee on Payment and Settlement Systems (CPSS) and the Technical Committee of the International Organization of Securities Commissions (IOSCO).
+The PFMIs also contain explanatory notes that describe how an FMI may implement particular aspects of the standards.
+The risk-management standards for systemically important FMIs can be found here.
+The designated systemic FMI were expected to broadly observe all the principles since 31 December 2016.

 (ii) Provide the Bank with information as requested